 Wild camping is quite acceptable if you don’t mind things that go woof in the night, and cycling with your chemical toilet (or comically long arms).
 And watch out for soft ground.
 And make sure your inverter is working properly.
 And don’t get your blog hacked at the same time.
 Other than that, piece of cake!

-On the move again, this time skipping westwards along the coast to the Costa Tropical, stopping for the night in a campsite at Castillo de Baños.
-It was the Costa Tropical that we’d first identified as the part of Spain that we’d like to visit, so its great to finally be here!
-As it was a bit of a grey… Read more »
+On the move again, this time skipping westwards along the coast to the [Costa Tropical](http://en.wikipedia.org/wiki/Costa_Tropical), stopping for the night in a [campsite at Castillo de

 The gorge finally tipped me out onto a track leading to the Gold Mines of Rodalquilar.
 These are impressive open-cast mines, with earlier shafts and tunnels exposed by the latter workings.
 Mined for thousands of years for various ores, gold was discovered at Rodalquilar in the 1800’s, and mined commercially from the 1920’s until the 1960’s, except during the Spanish Civil War of the ’30’s.
 It’s now possible to walk freely among the workings, and there is a mountain bike route that circles the main workings.